GabeMeister/vidfetcher/README.md

 - How to properly "print" data that you want to see, but not have to do extra work.
 For example, tasks.AreVideosOutOfDate() returns true if a channels videos are out of date, and false otherwise.
 This function must make a query to a database to check the video count for a channel.
 I want to be able to have the command line program print the video count in the database, and the video count retrieved through the api.
 Ideally, I only want to query the database once, because that's technically only what we need.

 - Whether to pass just ids to functions, or pass objects that contain ids to functions.
 Overall just when to put things into objects that represent it, or just use the raw data.

+- How much should the data access layer check before doing actions?
+Should a SelectVideoCountOfChannel() function check if the passed in Channel ID exists in the database, and if not, throw an exception?
+Should it just query anyway and just return 0 rows?